psychemist/Computer-Programming-Free-Resources/README.md

 - [Frontend Mentor:](https://www.frontend-mentor.io/challenges) Start this once you are done with freeCodeCamp's responsive web design challenges.

 #### JavaScript
 Now, you are learning your first programming language.
-You should have completed all 5 freeCodeCamp projects at least.
+You have completed all 5 freeCodeCamp projects web design projects, at least.
 If not, go back [here](https://github.com/110nard0/Software-Engineering-Free-Roadmap#html--css).
 If yes, proceed...
 - [Modern JavaScript Tutorial:](https://javascript.info/) I really like this online tutorial.
 Most of the links in the Odin Project JS sections redirect to this site.
 I find the method of delivery to be a balance of theory and tasks, which is ideal for learning and recall.